 An Open Access Publisher of Critical Editions and Commentaries

-Although some patrons will use the DLL’s space for private study or teaching, others will use it to produce new critical editions and commentaries.
-They will have the option of submitting them to one or more of the learned societies affiliated with this project for publication in The Library of Digital Latin Texts.
+The DLL will also collaborate with the SCS, MAA, and RSA to publish The Library of Digital Latin Texts.
 These texts and commentaries will gradually become not only the centerpiece of the DLL, but the standard editions for scholarly use, since they will provide much more information about texts and their transmission than traditional print editions can.

-The Library of Digital Latin Texts is in many ways the boldest part of this entire project, since it will be a major step forward for textual criticism and critical editions.
+The Library of Digital Latin Texts is in many ways the boldest part of this entire project, since it will be a step forward for textual criticism and critical editions.
 Until recently, none of the Latin texts available online had a critical apparatus, which meant they were of limited use to scholars.
 In the case of a printed edition, the traditional format makes economic sense: publishers are reluctant to sacrifice room on the page for something that only specialists will understand.
 Free of those constraints, editions published in The Library of Digital Latin Texts will have an enhanced critical apparatus capable of far more than listing variant readings and conjectures.
 Editors will be able to explain in situ their arguments for or against certain readings, calling upon all of the resources of the web (e.g., descriptions and/or images of the manuscript in question, links to similar passages in other texts) for support.
-Scholarly discussion of the editor’s decisions can occur in real time, instead of according to the timetables of the diverse outlets that publish textual notes and reviews.
-Because the entries will be in the Resource Description Framework (RDF) and encoded according to the standards of the Open Annotation Collaboration (OAC), they will be readable and queryable by both humans and machines, which means that even the sophisticated word-searches that we have been able to perform with existing tools will pale by comparison, since the robust techniques of data analysis will finally become available to scholars of Latin texts.
+Because the texts will be readable and queryable by both humans and machines, even the sophisticated word-searches that we have been able to perform with existing tools will pale by comparison, since the robust techniques of visual data analysis will finally become available to scholars of Latin texts.

 Indeed, the project has already proven to be fertile ground for cross-cutting, collaborative research.
 From the outset, our concern has been to break down the traditional boundaries that separate classicists, medievalists, and neo-Latinists to foster a greater appreciation of the rich, centuries-long history of Latin as the archetypal lingua franca for interdisciplinary, scholarly communication.
 Similarly, we are keen to re-imagine the very notion of scholarship to include humanities computing as a rich and vital field with immense possibilities for making original contributions to the field.
 Accordingly, the planning phase brought together scholars whose work runs the gamut from ancient to early modern texts and whose expertise covers everything from textual criticism to graphical user interface development.
 In the end, the planning phase demonstrated what could happen when we cease to work only within our respective bailiwicks and begin to appreciate the richness of Latin from ancient to modern, from traditional scholarship to the most recent developments in technology.

 As for peer review, this is where the three learned societies affiliated with this project enter the picture.
-They will review submissions to the DLL through their long-standing process for evaluating their other potential publications.
+They will review submissions to the DLL through their long-standing processes for evaluating their other potential publications.
 At this level, the concern will be whether the publication evinces a high standard of scholarly work.
 The director of the DLL will assist the various publications and research boards in assessing the technical side of the submission so that they can focus on its scholarly merits, just as they would for a submission intended for publication in print.
 If a project passes that test, it can be recommended for publication on the DLL under the aegis of one of the learned societies.
 The DLL board, made up of members from all three learned societies and the director of the DLL, will evaluate the submission for compliance with the DLL’s technical standards and make the final decision to publish the material.
-All materials will then be published under a Creative Commons Attribution-ShareAlike 4.0 International License for maximum accessibility.
+All materials will then be published under an open license for maximum accessibility.